How to navigate Raleigh’s public libraries

 • Meet with a librarian for job search assistance, including resume reviews, cover letter help, and interview prep.

-• Get device advice on computer fundamentals.
+• Get mobile device advice and learn computer fundamentals.

 Here are some of our favorite library resources:

 Find your local library here.
 Psst... there are 11 in Raleigh.
+Also, make sure to check the event page for upcoming classes ranging from creative journaling to chair yoga and teen programs.

 More from RALtoday